88-degrees/Book-of-Changes/appendix02s1.md

 Paragraph 6.
 'When a thing is over and done, submission and acquiescence are what are required, and not renewed attempts at action.'

-[300:XXVI](#fr_215) I have quoted, in the Introduction, p.
+<a name="fn_215"></a>[300:XXVI](#fr_215) I have quoted, in the Introduction, p.
 37, Kû Hsî's remark on the Great Symbolism here.
 [Guǎnzǐ](https://en.wikipedia.org/wiki/Guanzi_(text)) says:--'Heaven is the greatest of all things, and its being in the midst of a mountain gives us the idea of a very large accumulation.
 And so great p.
 301 is the labour of the superior man in learning, acquiring, and remembering, to accumulate his virtue.'

 Paragraph 1.
 The 'calamity' is that of opposition from, or repression by, the subject of line 4.